 Mobile marketing requires significant effort to yield good results.
 Good mobile marketing has a few things in common.

 Mobile-friendly sites have become a necessity.
-Especially when mobile devices drive most of the web traffic and visitors are 5x more likely to leave if your site isn’t optimized to mobile devices.
+Especially when mobile devices drive most of the web traffic, and visitors are 5x more likely to leave if your site isn’t optimized for mobile devices.

 SMS marketing has an average opening rate of 98%—higher than emails.
 Marketing via SMS is cost-effective, boosts customer engagement by making your brand more accessible, reaches a wider demographic given the widespread phone usage, and is easily integrated with other channels (social media or emails, for example).